 These are tight-knit communities with a twist.

-Previous clients have regularly asked me whether living so close to the theme parks is a good thing.
+Previous clients have regularly asked me whether living so close to the theme parks in Orlando is a good thing.
 And in some respects, it’s down to personal preference.
 People are sometimes worried that the high volume of international visitors and the undeniable focus on the parks may have damaged the community spirit of the nearby areas.
 But this couldn’t be further from the truth.

 Windermere and Winter Garden, in particular, are incredibly tight-knit communities, yet are open and welcome to visitors and new residents.
-The people who live near the theme parks enjoy an extremely high quality of life, thanks mainly to the year-round Florida sunshine and the incredible outdoor opportunities at their disposal.
+The people who live near the theme parks in Orlando enjoy an extremely high quality of life, thanks mainly to the year-round Florida sunshine and the incredible outdoor opportunities at their disposal.
 But do you want to know one of the best things about living close to the theme parks?
 You get to watch the Disney firework display every night!
 Imagine being able to enjoy something that people travel from all around the world to see, from the comfort of your backyard.
 It’s a pretty amazing benefit of living next to the parks.